 I’ll be the first to admit we’re not ready for everything.
 That’s what we’re doing – learning, preparing, and getting ready, right along with you, and sharing it all here, truthfully.
 So truthfully, we weren’t prepared for our night last night when we lost power on one of the coldest nights on record.

-8 Lessons Learned about Being Prepared for a Winter Weather Event
+8 Lessons about Being Prepared for the Winter Weather

 While you’re not trying to figure out where the next funnel cloud is going to touch down, it’s good to know where a storm system is heading when you no longer can get online or get a television signal.

 3. Prepare Many Blankets for a Bad Winter

 Blankets can be used to cover bushes and plants outside to help protect them, they can be used to cover your windshields to help protect from snow (though with ice, you probably want something more like plastic that won’t absorb all the moisture).

 You can use them to cover up the children who keep throwing off all of their covers and sleeping on top of them, even when there is no heat.
 Having those extras to throw on top helps keep from waking children who are sleeping through the said “pockylips”.

 Use blankets to cover drafty windows to help keep the heat in, or to close off open rooms.
 You can also use a blanket or 3 to throw over your freezer to help insulate it in case your power doesn’t come back on immediately.
 Granted, when it’s 21F in your garage, you probably don’t need that insulation, but it can only help, right?